rbarden/rvahams-sova-equipmenttracker/README.md

 without having to worry about absolute paths.
 The application will create the files in the same directory as the application is running.
-For example, if you place the .jar file in `/rvahams`, then specifying the file names a la `radiolist.txt` will be located at `/rvahams/radiolist.txt`.
+For example, if you place the .jar file in `/rvahams`, then specifying the file names a la `radiolist.txt`, will locate them at `/rvahams/radiolist.txt`.
 It is not advised to use absolute paths and if you need to, do so at your own risk.

 ### General Use: